plasma-umass/doppio/browser/_about.md

 Running a method is a matter of jumping to the correct opcode, calling its `run` method, and repeating until the method completes.

-We had experimented with doing a giant `switch` statement, but we could not get it to perform as well as the one-object-per-instruction design due to the large number of JVM opcodes.
-We hope to perform more experiments in the future to see if we can further increase the performance of the main interpreter loop.

 -------------

 # Roadmap